-- 6.4.95 It is very important that changes affecting heritage assets do not harm their special interest and Policy DM28 applies to designated and non-designated assets.
+- 6.4.95 It is very important that changes affecting heritage assets do not harm their special interest significance and Policy DM2829 applies to designated and non-designated assets.
 This applies not only to a change of use, but to proposed alterations or additions, and to development affecting their setting.
 The setting of a heritage asset, which may be limited to its immediate surroundings or include land some distance away, can often make a major contribution to its special interest.
 Insensitive development within the setting of a heritage asset or inappropriate changes to the landscape forming part of its setting can be damaging to its special interest. - 6.4.96 When assessing the degree of harm caused by the loss of a heritage asset, or by physical alterations or changes of use, regard will be had to the significance of the asset and the scale of any harm or loss caused.
-The extent of any harm will be weighed against the public benefits of the proposal.
+The extent of any harm will be weighed against the importance of the asset and the public benefits of the proposal.
 The loss of a designated asset or substantial harm to or total loss of the significance of a designated asset will generally not be acceptable, subject to the considerations specified in national planning policy. - 6.4.97 In determining applications for Listed Building Consent or planning permission it is essential to have sufficient information on the likely impact of the proposals on the special architectural or historic interest of the building and its setting.
 Submissions should include a description of the significance of any heritage assets affected by the proposals, including any contribution made by their setting.
 The level of detail should be proportionate to the importance of the heritage asset. - 6.4.98 As heritage assets are irreplaceable, any harm or loss should require clear justification, and applicants will need to show that the benefits of their proposals outweigh any harm to special interest.
 Where it is clear that a heritage asset has been deliberately neglected or that damage has been caused in the hope of achieving consent, the deteriorated state of the heritage asset will not be taken into account in any decision. - 6.4.99 The setting of heritage assets is varied and may include elements of townscape or landscape, including wider or more distant views.
 Proposals for new development should respect setting and not result in the loss or degradation of important views to or from the asset such that they harm the significance of the asset.
 The scale of development need not be large for the impact to be significant.
 For example, the formation of a parking area in a front garden, or the subdivision of grounds by fencing or other means of enclosure, can have a dramatic effect. - 6.4.100 The cumulative effect of a series of apparently minor changes can also have a significant effect on the general ambience of a place, and careful consideration of all proposals is required.

-Policy DM28 - Heritage Assets
+Policy DM2829 - Heritage Assets

-The loss of a designated heritage asset will only be permitted in exceptional circumstances.
-Works which would cause an unacceptable level of harm to the special interest of heritage assets or their setting, or would lead to the unsympathetic subdivision of their grounds, will not be permitted.
+The loss of a designated heritage assets will only be permitted in exceptional circumstances, or in the case of higher grade heritage assets in wholly exceptional circumstances.
+Works which would cause an unacceptable level of harm to the special interest of heritage assets or their setting, or would lead to the unsympathetic subdivision of their grounds, will only not be permittedssible in exceptional circumstances, or in the case of higher grade heritage assets in wholly exceptional circumstances.